In-patient luxury rehab center in Thailand

 Who is affected by substance-induced psychotic disorder?

 People who misuse drugs and alcohol are affected by substance-induced psychotic disorder.
-The disorder may also affect people who have suffered a traumatic brain injury or who have already been diagnosed with other mental illnesses such as bipolar disorder.
-Persons with a family history of psychotic disorders may also be more affected by substance-induced psychotic disorders.
+In addition, the disorder affects people who have suffered a traumatic brain injury or who have already been diagnosed with other mental illnesses such as bipolar disorder.

-What are the Risk factors for substance-induced psychotic disorder?
+What are the risk factors for substance-induced psychotic disorder?

 • Drinking excessive amounts of alcohol